 The prices are all significantly higher than today’s price.

 Gold may be in the early stages of a larger move higher.
 Generally silver follows gold, often later but higher.
-That would make right now a pretty decent time to buy silver.
+Silver looks like it has just broken out this week.
+So that would make right now a pretty decent time to buy silver.
 What do you think?
 Leave us a comment below if you can think of another way to project a future silver price…